-The asymptotic variance of the equally weighted average can be reduced by selecting weights that depend on $t$.
-Weights that minimize the asymptotic variance of the weighted ASF depend on the inverse of an estimate of the joint asymptotic covariance matrix of all $T$ ASF estimators.
+We can further reduce its asymptotic variance by selecting weights that depend on $t$.
+However, weights that minimize the asymptotic variance of the weighted ASF depend on the inverse of an estimate of the joint asymptotic covariance matrix of $\widehat{\text{ASF}}_t(\ubx_*)$ across all $t=1,\cdots,T$.
 For simplicity, we propose the simple time average as our rule of thumb.